 - This chart shows number of Cooling Degree Days in a year for the selected location and time period under the RCP 4.5 scenario.

-Four models have been selected by California’s Climate Action Team Research Working Group as priority models for research contributing to California’s Fourth Climate Change Assessment.
+Four models have been selected by California’s Climate Action Team as priority models for research contributing to California’s Fourth Climate Change Assessment (Pierce et al., 2018).
 Projected future climate from these four models can be described as producing:

 - A warm/dry simulation (HadGEM2-ES)